Transparent dark purple Travel Guide by Insurte logo

-Here, you'll learn about the different types of German long stay visas available and what sort of criteria you need to hit in order to be eligible to apply.
+Here, you'll learn about the different types of German long-stay visas available and what sort of criteria you need to hit in order to be eligible to apply.

-If you are an EU/EEA citizen or a citizen of a Schengen country, you do not need a long stay visa for extended stays in Germany.
+If you are an EU/EEA citizen or a citizen of a Schengen country, you do not need a long-stay visa for extended stays in Germany.

-Below, we will go over what German visas are currently available.
 This information is according to the German Embassy.
 Make sure to always check with the German Embassy when it comes to what is currently available, as they will have the most up-to-date and accurate information for you.

-German work visas
+German work visas and residence

 The EU Blue Card